 Unique to Eastern and South Eastern Australia, Dendrobium Orchids do not require the demands in heat and humidity of most other orchid varieties.
-They're root systems remain small and so they should be grown in a small pot.
+Their root systems remain small and so they should be grown in a small pot.
 Flowering in Spring they can make a superb design feature.
 Dendrobiums remove Tuolene and Xylene from the air.

 Shefflera Actinophylla (Umbrella Tree)

 This tropical plant, native to Australia and the Pacific Islands, has been one of the most popular indoor plants for a long time.
 It is available in traditional and dwarf varieties as well as a variegated form.
-It performs well in bright, indirect light and regular watering.
+It performs well in bright, indirect light and with regular watering.
 The Umbrella Tree removes most chemical vapor from the air.